 If your cell phone battery conks out, all the snazzy features in the world won't be able to help you.
 Manufacturers have begun to recognize the critical importance of battery life and are squeezing greater-capacity batteries into their phones.
 Typical phone batteries start in the neighborhood of 1,700mAh and go all the way up to 3,500mAh.

 Manufacturers list battery performance in terms of talk time, standby time, or how many hours you can expect a device to perform tasks such as playing video and music.

 Figure out if you'll be sticking to urban centers or trekking through rural areas often.
 Perhaps you won't even leave your home neighborhood much or, conversely, you plan on doing plenty of international trips.
-With your wireless usage in mind, settle on a carrier that offers broad coverage (in the US, Verizon, AT&T, Sprint, and T-Mobile operate coast to coast).
+With your wireless usage in mind, settle on a carrier that offers broad coverage.
 Alternatively, you may be satisfied with a regional carrier that covers a limited area.

 Feature deeper dives

 Want to know more about some of the features mentioned above?
 Read on for a deeper analysis.

 The wireless network technology at the backbone of your smartphone is a veritable alphabet soup of acronyms and industry buzzwords, and you could spend an eternity studying how cellular infrastructure is built and works.
 Here's a basic overview of what you need to know.